xnought/ClipQuery/README.md

 Check out [`cql_example.ipynb`](cql_example.ipynb) for a walkthrough usecase using imagenette image data.

-given your data frame `df`
+given your data frame `df`, add another column `image_encoding`

 ```python
 cql = CQL(df)
 df["image_encoding"] = cql.encode_images(df["id"], base_path="./data/imagenette")
 ```

-Query concepts in the `df` dataframe by name directly with SQL syntax and the `clip` function
+Query concepts in the `df` dataframe by name directly with SQL syntax and the `clip` function.
+See that we also reference the `image_encoding` column.

 ```SQL
 SELECT *, clip(image_encoding, 'a picture of cute puppy dogs') as puppy_concept FROM df